2nd Marching Regiment of the 2nd Foreign Regiment: Combats in Champagne

 On May 22, 1915, the regiment was relieved from the front by the 34th Infantry Regiment and was retrieved from the 18th Armed Corps; the regiment counted 72 Officers and 3818 men.
-On the 24, the regiment prepositionned south of Reims and was assigned to the Provisionay Touborge Division then the Provisonary Corvisart Division.
+On the 24th, the regiment prepositionned south of Reims and was assigned to the Provisionary Touborge Division then the Provisionary Corvisart Division.

-On June 14, a detachment from the regiment made way to Prouilly and Chenay in the north-west of Reims and was assigned under the orders of the 1st Armed Corps.
+On June 14, a detachment from the regiment made its way to Prouilly and Chenay in the north-west of Reims and was assigned under the orders of the 1st Armed Corps.
 The regiment's detachment relieved the 201st French Infantry Regiment in the trenches of Chauffour and Carrières.
 On June 20, the remainder of the regiment to the turn joined the 1st Armed Corps and relieved the 284th French Infantry Regiment in the sector of Merfy - Saint Thierry.

 With the 6th Cavalry Chasseurs Regiment, the 2nd Marching Regiment constituted the Guérin group.

 On July 11, following the departure of 334 Russians and 394 Belgians, one of the battalion's regiment was subsequently dissolved.